-Right-of-Way Encroachments (2020 estimate of \$175,000):
+7.6 Right-of-Way Encroachments (2020 estimate of \$200,000):

 Pipeline patrols are used to identify changes in site conditions.
-One such change is the installation of structures over pipelines and inside dedicated pipeline rightsof-way and easements.
-In some instances the remediation involves relocation of structures and non-gas facilities.
+An example of such a change is the installation of structures over pipelines, and inside dedicated pipeline rights-of-way, or easements.
+In some instances, the remediation may involve the relocation of structures and other non-gas facilities.

-Historical O&M Expenditure - Safety Project Plan (System Integrity):
+7.7 Historical O&M Expenditure - Safety Project Plan (System Integrity):